MassiGy/C-huffman-text-compression/README.md

 ##### Decompression Algorithm

-- First, get back the huffman tree & the binary file ( the compression resault ).
+- First, get back the huffman tree & the binary file ( the compression result ).
 - Second, walkthough the compressed file bit by bit, using these to traverse the tree.
 - Once, a leaf is hit, write down the character into another txt file.
-- Redo this until foef.
+- Redo this until END_OF_FILE.
 - Then, the text file will be equal to the initial one.